isomerpages/mse/misc/2f-sgeco-faqs.md

 **Who owns the Intellectual Property Rights (IPRs) arising from the project?**

-BThe Grant Recipient and the SG Eco Fund Board of Trustees will co-own all IPRs arising from or created in relation to the Project.
+The Grant Recipient and the SG Eco Fund Board of Trustees will co-own all IPRs arising from or created in relation to the Project.
 The SG Eco Fund retains the rights to utilise IPRs for charitable purposes.
  -->